 Our retail market historically has been subject to substantial cyclicality.
 As the U.S. and global economic and political conditions change, the trends in discretionary consumer spending become unpredictable and discretionary consumer spending could be reduced due to uncertainties about the future.
+Economic and consumer confidence can also be affected by a variety of factors, including housing prices, unemployment rates and inflation.
 When disposable income decreases or discretionary consumer spending is reduced due to a decline in consumer confidence, purchases of apparel and related products may decline.
-Uncertainty in the U.S. and global economies and political environment could have a material adverse impact on our results of operations and financial position.
+A deterioration in macroeconomic conditions or consumer confidence or uncertainty in the U.S. and global economies and political environment could have a material adverse impact on our results of operations and financial position.

 In response to a decline in disposable income and consumer confidence, we believe the "value" message has become more important to consumers.
-As a retailer that sells approximately 85% branded merchandise, this trend may negatively affect our business, as we generally will have to charge more than vertically integrated private label retailers or we may be forced to rely on promotional sales to compete in our market which could have a material adverse effect on our financial position.
+As a retailer that sells approximately 87% branded merchandise, this trend may negatively affect our business, as we generally will have to charge more than vertically integrated private label retailers or we may be forced to rely on promotional sales to compete in our market which could have a material adverse effect on our financial position.